LordR19/Morgenr-te-Beta/localization/german/00_translation_glossary.md

 # Glossary
 This glossary collects frequently used terms (such historical or game concepts), especially where there could be multiple possible translations, to ensure standardization and give an easy reference base.

-"scientific community": "Wissenschaftsgemeinde" (not: "Wissenschaftliche Gesellschaft", "Wissenschaftliche Gemeinschaft")
+"scientific community": "Wissenschaftsgemeinde" (not: "Wissenschaftliche Gesellschaft", "Wissenschaftliche Gemeinschaft") Don't confuse with "Scientific Society"

 "Tech school": "Technologieschule"